-While it is important to evaluate the usefulness and validity of all resources before you use them; this is especially true for web sites (if, in fact, your instructor allows you to use them for academic assignments).
-Since there are very few restrictions about who can author a web site and the content he or she can post to it, evaluating the validity and worth of a web site falls to the viewer.
+While it is important to evaluate the usefulness and validity of all resources before you use them; this is especially true for web sites.
+Since there are very few restrictions about who can author a web site and the content he or she can post on it, evaluating the validity and worth of a web site falls to the viewer.
 When evaluating a web site, here are some things to consider:

 If you need additional help in evaluating a web site's validity, contact the reference librarian at (252) 399-6502 or via email at firstname.lastname@example.org.